 As a Kindergartener at Capital Prep there are many new and exciting things a student will learn about English language arts, math, science, and social studies!
 All subjects are approached with center-based learning aligned to the Common Core State Standards, so students have numerous opportunities throughout the year to learn by reading, writing, drawing, and with the use of tactile manipulatives.

 Our students receive comprehensive literacy instruction that builds foundational skills such as concepts of print, sight words recognition and phonological awareness (understanding that words are composed of sounds).
+The curriculum is developed using Foundations Early Literacy.
 Students are guided to develop questions about text, compare and contrast characters’ experiences in familiar stories, questioning unknown words in text, and recognizing common genres.
 As budding wordsmiths, kindergarten writers use knowledge of letter sounds, invented spelling, and drawings to convey an opinion, state facts, or connect events in a narrative.
 Through participation in collaborative discussions about texts, the kindergarteners hone speaking and listening skills.
 Through literature, students are exposed to cultures and examine similarities and differences.
 Scholars develop map skills as they identify key places within the community.

 If math was not exciting enough, kindergarteners will put their curiosity to the test during science!
 Students will enjoy learning about living and non-living things, animals, weather, the 5 senses, and just becoming the most inquisitive little person they can be.